near-ndc/widget-specs/specs/regional_communities.md

 ## Requirements
 <!-- What are the Minimal Viable Requirements (MV)  the widget should meet to be considered complete? -->
+The minimum requirements the widget should meet include:
 - Built on BOS / Alpha / Near.social
-- Can have a single admin owner or a DAO as an owner
+- Can have a single admin owner, several owners / admins, or a DAO as an owner
 - Members can post messages within community
-- Messages posted in communities that I follow will show up in my stream
+- Messages posted within communities that I follow will show up in my stream
 - Supports all three dimensions
    - Geography as a hierarchy (each community has one geography, and has a parent with a higher level geography)
    - Language as a flat list, single-select
-   - Constealltion as tags, multi-select
+   - Consteallation as tags, multi-select
+- Allows the owner to split the community on one of the dimensions
+- Allows the owner to reassign ownership fully, and allows the owner(s) to give ownership rights to others

 ## Phases
 <!-- Do the project have multiple phases?
 Identify a high-level summary of each phase. -->

-REPLACE THIS TEXT
+### Phase 1: MVP
+The app owner can create global parent communities for each Constellation Users can find their community, assign them selves membership permissionlessly (similar to "follow") Members can start posting messages to the Community board.
+Members can perform a sibling split along one of the three dimensions Members can perform a child split along one of the three dimensions, Member executing the split will become the owner of the new Community

+### Phase 2: Admin Functions
+Admins can assign other admins
+Users can request core memberships
+Admins can approve core memberships
+Admins can warn, silence and ban users

+### Phase 3: Enable voting
+Members can request a vote on splitting the Community Members can launch simple EasyPolls
+Members can vote in a new core user
+Members can vote to warn / silence / ban an offending user

 # Use Cases
 <!-- Identify and list the collectives that will use this widget and what each one will specifically do. -->

 ## Actors
 <!-- List all collections that will use the widget. -->
-REPLACE THIS TEXT
+- Members
+   - Admin members
+   - Core members
+   - Home members
+   - Hangaround members
+- Non-members
+   - Non-member humans
+   - Non-member users

 ## Actions
 <!-- List the actions each collective will take individually. -->